very-good-science/data-hazards/site/contents/contribute.md

 ## 4. Get credit

-The Data Hazards team are very keen to recognise all
+The Data Hazards team are very keen to recognise all contributions people make to this project.
+Check out our [Credit for contributions](contribue/../contribute/credit-for-contributions) page to see how to make sure you get acknowledged on the website.

 ---
 [issues]: https://github.com/very-good-science/data-hazards/issues